MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-85-install-mount.md

 > Heavy object/ergonomic lifting
 > The device is very heavy.
 To reduce the risk of lifting-related injuries, death, or damage to the device, we recommend that a minimum of two or more people lift the device.
 It is important to use proper lifting posture when lifting and/or moving the device.
 > Use good ergonomic lifting practices, including but not limited to:

->-Plan ahead.
+> - Plan ahead.
 Make sure the lifting team agrees on the plan.
->-Determine if you can lift the unit.
+>- Determine if you can lift the unit.
 Is it too heavy or too awkward?
 >- Decide if you need lifting aid.
 >- Check your environment for obstructions and slippery surfaces.
 >- Lift with your legs, not your back.